-Montelparo, a small, picturesque hilltop town situated 588 metres above sea level, is built of the lovely creamy brick so typical of southern Le Marche
+Montelparo, a small, picturesque, medieval, hilltop town situated 588 metres above sea level, is built of the lovely creamy brick so typical of southern Le Marche

 .
 It has panoramic views

 to the coast on one side and the spectacular Sibillini Mountains on the other.

 As well as being home to one of only two museums found in Italy which hold a unique collection of antique bicycles, carts, hand carts and trolleys used by local craftsmen, Montelparo has a number of historic buildings dating as far back as the 13th century:

 - Sant'Agostino Monastery built in 1686 with the added church (1730)

 - The Palazzo Communale (18th century) preserving a valuable collection of parchments

 - The church of San Gregorio Magno (1615)